wp-plugins/flyzoo/readme.txt

 Flyzoo Chat is a feature-rich chat platform designed to build advanced communities.

-Whether you are running live events, a trading or a dating website, Flyzoo has all you need to you reach, connect and engage your audience.
+Reach, connect and engage your audience.

-Get started in a few minutes and leverage the advanced features (like role-based access and embeddable group chats) to monetize your site.

-The chat integrates out-of-the-box with the most common membership plugins.
+Flyzoo Chat is integrated with the most popular membership plugins.

 Start your 14-day free trial now!

-Open a [Support Ticket >>](http://www.flyzoo.co/support) and we'll extend your trial if you need more time to get started ;)
+Need more time to get strated?
+Open a [Support Ticket >>](http://www.flyzoo.co/support) and we'll extend your trial.

 ####Chat####